 7. Click SAVE.

-1. Go to Administration > Scorecard for Relationship > SCORECARDS; then click the Gear icon.
+- Go to Administration > Relationship Scorecards > Scorecards.

-2. First select the score display options, which determine the options user see when they manually update the score
+- First select the score display options, which determine the options user see when they manually update the score.

-3. Define the grading scheme.
-In this step you are configuring two distinct things:
+- Define the grading scheme.
+In this step you are configuring two different things:

 - For Color or Grade, define how many options to provide and what the color or grade (label) should be.

-- Regardless of what you have selected in display option, it is important to map numeric to color to grade, so that:
+- Regardless of what you have selected in display option, it is important to map the numeric value to color and grade, so that:

-- If you selected color or grade, we still know how to handle weighted averages of measures.
-Basically, we will take the mid-point of the range configured here.
+- If you selected color or grade, the app will know how to handle weighted averages of measures.
+Basically, it takes the mid-point of the range configured here.

-- If you select numeric, in some reports, you still might want to show a color or grade, in addition or in lieu, of the numeric.
+- If you select numeric, in some reports, you still might want to show a color or grade, in addition to the numeric.

-6. (Optional) Select the Enable snapshot checkbox, a snapshot is triggered on a weekly or on a monthly basis.
-By default, this checkbox is enabled for you.
+- (Optional) Select the Enable snapshot checkbox, a snapshot is triggered on a weekly or on a monthly basis.
+By default, this checkbox is enabled.

-Note: The scorecard snapshot that appears on the R360 page can be cross verified using the Relationship Scorecard Snapshot object, which is available under MDA data, in Report Builder.
+- Note: The scorecard snapshot that appears on the 360 page can be cross verified using the Scorecard Snapshot object, which is available under MDA data, in Report Builder.